Kaman K-MAX: Design

 The K-MAX series is the latest in a long line of Kaman synchropters, the most famous of which is the HH-43 Huskie.
 The first turbine-powered helicopter was also a Kaman synchropter.
 HH-43 customers requested a similar helicopter from Kaman, optimized for lifting.

 Accordingly, the K-MAX relies on two primary advantages of synchropters over conventional helicopters: The increased efficiency compared to conventional rotor-lift technology; and the synchropter's natural tendency to hover.
 This increases stability, especially for precision work in placing suspended loads.
 At the same time, the synchropter is more responsive to pilot control inputs, making it possible to easily swing a load, or to scatter seed, chemicals, or water over a larger area.
 The K-MAX was flight certified in 1994.

 The K-1200 K-MAX "aerial truck" is the world's first helicopter specifically designed, tested, and certified for repetitive external lift operations and vertical reference flight (Kaman received IFR Certification in 1999), an important feature for external load work.
 Other rotorcraft used for these tasks are adapted from general-purpose helicopters, or those intended to primarily carry passengers or internal cargo.

 The K-MAX can lift 6000 lb, almost twice as much as the Bell 205 using a different version of the same engine.
 The aircraft's narrow, wedge-shaped profile and bulging side windows give the pilot a good view of the load looking down&out from either side of the aircraft, with the most important flight instruments duplicated on the outside of the aircraft, near the pilot's line of sight straight down to the load.
 The cargo hook slides freely on a curved bearing under the helicopter's center of gravity, improving cargo handling during flight.
 The seat is FAA crashworthiness approved.

 The transmission has a reduction ratio of 24.3:1 in three stages, and is designed for unlimited life.
 The two rotor masts are set at an angle of 25 degrees apart to allow the rotors to intermesh with each other.
 The masts transfer rotation from the transmission to the rotor blades.
-The rotor blades (which turn in opposite directions at 250—270 rpm) are built with a Sitka spruce wooden spar and Nomex fiberglass trailing edge sections.
+The rotor blades (which turn in opposite directions at 250—270 rpm) are built with a Sitka spruce wooden spar and Nomex honeycomb trailing edge sections.
 Wood was chosen for its damage tolerance and fatigue resistance; and to take advantage of field experience and qualification data amassed from a similar spar on the HH-43 Huskie helicopter, built for the U.S. Air Force in the 1950s and 1960s.
 The pilot controls the blade pitch via steel tubes running inside the mast and rotor blades to move servo flaps that pitch the blades, reducing required force and avoiding the added weight, cost and maintenance of hydraulic controls.
 Due to the rotor principle, the helicopter is operated slightly differently compared to regular helicopters, and pilots go through a flight training program in an HH-43 Huskie.